karol11/ltm/docs/intro.md

 ![UML-sample](images/image10.png)

-As you can see (or remember) UML diagram uses magic rombs to add ownership flavor to inter-object relationships.
+As you can see (or remember) UML diagram uses magic rombs to add some ownership flavor to inter-object relationships.

 There are three main types of ownership :
 *  Composition.
 A owns B